manuelbomi/AI-Controller-From-Vision-to-Execution/README.md

 ## 1. Defining the Product: Concrete Roadmap & Features

-#### The AI Controller unifies machine learning, test optimization, and feedback loops into one adaptive system that improves test efficiency, yield, and quality.
+#### The AI Controller unifies machine learning, test optimization, and adaptive feedback into one intelligent test orchestration system that improves test efficiency, yield, and quality.
+It serves as an <ins>AI Assistant for the Semiconductor Test Engineer</ins>, transforming raw data into real-time insights and automated decision-making.

 #### <ins> AI Assitannt Module for the Semiconductor Test Engineer </ins>